bigbossbry/calculator/README.md

 # calculator
-TOP Project.
+My entry for the calculator TOP Project.
 Calculator app made using Javascript, HTML, and CSS.